Arnold Blood Oranges

 Restaurants currently purchasing this product as an ingredient for their menu.

 |Hotel La Jolla & CUSP -CLK||La Jolla CA||858-459-0261|

 Recipes that include Arnold Blood Oranges.
 One is easiest, three is harder.

-People have shared Arnold Blood Oranges using the Specialty Produce app for iPhone and Android.
+Someone shared Arnold Blood Oranges using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.

 About 669 days ago, 9/02/20

 Sharer's comments : Blood oranges from Australia !